-We now take a more detailed look at the same parcel trajectory shown in Fig. 4.
-Figure 5 shows this selected parcel, which is characterized by moderate vertical velocities (peaking at about 6 ms-1 in the beginning, but not exceeding 2 ms-1 later on).
+We now take a more detailed look at the same parcel trajectory as shown in (Fig. 4).
+Figure 5 shows this selected parcel, which is characterized by moderate vertical velocities (peaking at about 6 ms^{-1} in the beginning, but not exceeding 2 ms^{-1} later on).
 The parcel stays in the cloud for about 20 minutes and twice experiences radiative cooling (for about 8 minutes and 2 minutes).
 We chose four different time steps for further investigation (red dotted lines at 14, 16, 21 and 25 minutes).
 The first time step was chosen shortly after the parcel passes the first volume of strong cooling and is recirculating.
-Here, we defined 'recirculation' loosely as an event where the $q_c$ along a parcel trajectory becomes very low (in this case 0.007 gkg-1).
-The second time step was chosen after $q_c$ has risen again, the third time step shortly before the second cooling phase, and the fourth when the parcel leaves the cloud.
+Here, we defined

+- 5 - 'recirculation' loosely as an event where the q_c along a parcel trajectory becomes very low (in this case 0.007 gkg-1).
+The second time step was chosen after q_c has risen again, the third time step shortly before the second cooling phase, and the fourth when the parcel leaves the cloud.

 The drop distribution at these four time steps is shown in Fig. 6.
-The upper figures show the drop size spectra (dm/dr) them-
+The upper figures show the drop spectra (dm/dr) themselves, the lower figures the ratio of the spectra of the 1DR/3DR simulations and the NR simulation of the parcel.